maddalena-amendola/Embedding-Surgery/README.md

 **Embedding Surgery** is a Python framework for **real-time ranking correction in dense retrieval systems**.
 It allows minimal, targeted modifications to document embeddings based on **relevance feedback** (from **editorial judgments**, **user clicks**, or **LLM-based pseudo-labels**) without retraining models or re-indexing the corpus.

-This repository implements the full experimental pipeline described in the paper

-> *Embedding Surgery: A Convex Optimization Framework for Online Ranking Correction*
-> (ACM SIGMOD 2026 Submission)

 ---

 ## Overview